BSFishy/boa/notes.md

 functionality and data, but still allowing for a relationship between data and functionality.

+## language northstars

+the main hypothesis of the language is that through language simplicity and consistency, the cognitive load required to maintain context of the language will be substantially decreased, allowing more mental capacity to be used on the actual problem at hand.

+for example, rust's type system is very difficult. even by just understanding the lifetime system and borrow checker, one still isnt even close to mastering the language. there are still concepts like pinning, arcing, etc. i DO NOT want that.

+the northstars are:

+1. **simplicity** - only the features are required should be implemented. the language itself should only implement what is required to generate the machine code. the standard library should only implement what is required to perform basic operations with the language. vendor libraries can implement whatever lol
+1. **consistency** - the features of the language should be consistent. there shouldn't be any obvious or niche footguns or exceptions to the rules of the language.

 ## postfix/paths

 in boa, paths are separated with `#`. since they aren't separated by `.`,